Andrei Chikatilo: Teaching career

-Chikatilo chose to enroll as a correspondence student at Rostov University in 1964, studying Russian literature and philology; he obtained his degree in these subjects in 1970.
-Shortly before obtaining his degree, Chikatilo obtained a job managing regional sports activities.
-He remained in this position for one year, before beginning his career as a teacher of Russian language and literature in Novoshakhtinsk.
+Chikatilo chose to enrol as a correspondence student at Rostov University in 1964, studying Russian literature and philology; he obtained his degree in these subjects in 1970.
+Shortly before obtaining his degree, he obtained a job managing regional sports activities.
+Chikatilo remained in this position for one year before beginning his career as a teacher of Russian language and literature at Vocational School No. 32 in Novoshakhtinsk.

 Chikatilo was largely ineffective as a teacher; although knowledgeable in the subjects he taught, he was seldom able to maintain discipline in his classes and was regularly subjected to mockery by his students who, he claimed, took advantage of his modest nature.

+One of Chikatilo's duties at this school was ensuring the students who boarded at the school were present in their dormitories in the evenings; on several occasions, he is known to have entered the girls' dormitory in the hope of seeing them undressed.
+On other occasions, he discovered adolescent pupils who boarded at the school engaged in sex.
+He later stated the sight of adolescents engaged in intercourse "disturbed" him as he was confronted with the sight of "children doing what I hadn't done even when I was thirty years old."